 Let's see how it works.

 You may like to check the rangefinder if it works nicely and reliable.
 To do so you have to focus on a subject far away.
 The two images in the rangefinder should coinside with each other.
-The rangefinder is in correct adjustment.
+If they do, the rangefinder is in correct adjustment.
 Now focus on a near by subject and turn the focusing knobs until both images coinside.
 Again the rangefinder is in correct adjustment.
-Now open the shutter of the lens and turn the focal plane shutter in such a way that the back shutter is in open position.
-You'll be able to see the image on the ground glass and to check if the image is sharp.
-What you see on the ground glass is what you'll see later on the negative.
+Now open the shutter of the lens.
+You'll be able to see the image on the ground glass to check if the image is sharp.

 American Press Cameras